falue/waldo/docs/docs.md

 # Setup as independent unit
 Add the following script to the startup cycle of RasPi:
 - autostart.py

 It executes the following scripts:
-- waldo.py (sets up all is needed for replay, record and analog buttons with MCP/Mortekai analog keyboard.
-Autoplay track '0')
+- waldo.py
+    - Listens to numpad or analog play buttons
+    - Use modifier '(...)waldo/waldo.py -ap tracknumber &' to autoplay when startup RasPi
+- shutdown_button.py
-- shutdown_button.py (displays 'ready' indicator LED (pin 16) and listens to pushbutton (pin 19)
+    - displays 'ready' indicator LED (pin 16) and listens to pushbutton (pin 19)
 - numpad_listener.py
+    - should globally match keystrokes from keyboard to the specific waldo-window, no matter whats in the forgeground
 ```
 sudo nano /etc/rc.local
 ```